gurjant31/EHND-activities/README.md

 ```

 ### Fifth Activity - Exploiting the Vulnerability:
 This activity requires you to exploit the vulnerabilities you find in the last activity.
 Try to google about the exploation methods depending upon your findings.
-Don't be upset if you didn't get any succesful explotation.
+Don't be upset if you didn't get any successful explotation.
 List your steps you did for vulnerability exploation,submit it and be happy :)

 ```
 References:-